kragen/derctuo/electronics-next-project.md

   energy at a calibrated power level for, for example, battery pack construction or hair-wire soldering
 - **ultra-low-power FM radio transmitter** to listen to music wirelessly
+- **display text on a 7-segment LED screen** from an AVR or STM32
+- **timer with relay** to turn off the water pump after 20'
+- **plant waterer** to keep the plants from dying; this probably involves a microwave oven relay, a washing machine valve, a microcontroller, and some transistors

+****

 - **hot air pencil**: thermostatic control of air temperature permits rapid localized heating, very useful for rework and electronics scavenging, as well as preheat for soldering
 - **ultrasound measurement** with two piezos and some oil, to see what frequencies I can get through the oil; this might require the Blue Pill
-- **plant waterer** to keep the plants from dying; this probably involves a microwave oven relay, a washing machine valve, a microcontroller, and some transistors
-- **timer with relay** to turn off the water pump after 20'
 - **basic Magic Kazoo**: you hum into a microphone on one end, and it does pitch ID and synthesizes a musical instrument out the other
 - **lightbulb thermometer** using a lightbulb as the temperature sensor